CCC-Attestation/rats-cheatsheet/README.md

   '------------------------------------'
 ```

-* An <a name="ae">Attesting Environment</a> is the measuring portion of an Attester.
+* An <a name="ae">Attesting Environment</a> is the measuring portion of an [Attester](#attester).
 It collects the relevant information about the [Target Environment](#te) by reading system registers and variables, calling into subsystems, taking measurements on code, memory, or other security related assets.
 It then formats the [Claims](#claims) appropriately, and typically uses private key material to generate attestation [Evidence](#evidence) about itself.

-* A <a name="te">Target Environment</a> represents the measured portion of an Attester.
-What gets measured is anything that can have an impact on the correctness of the trusted computing base.
+* A <a name="te">Target Environment</a> represents the measured portion of an [Attester](#attester).
+Anything that may have an impact on the correctness of the trusted computing base is a candidate target.

 Attesters can be chained, e.g., DICE: